sohumh/sohumh.github.io/_pages/publications.md

 Each unstarred problem below is one I wrote for a past advanced discussion worksheet, and most I recorded a video explanation for as well.
 The starred problems are ones I didn't write myself, but I recorded a video explanation for.
 All the video explanations are linked in the solutions.

 I also created several content review videos and wrote a few guides, so those are linked as well!
 All the resources are grouped by topic, and the topics are sorted alphabetically.
-Note that some of the topics may not be in scope during your 61b semester.
+Some of the topics may not be in scope during your 61b semester.

 Finally, if you take advantage of any these resources, I'd love to hear, so shoot me an email at sohum11 (at) berkeley (dot) edu :)